32 Concurrency support library [thread]

 [Note 2:

-It is the user's responsibility to ensure that waiting threads do not erroneously assume that the thread has finished if they experience spurious wakeups.
+It is the user's responsibility to ensure that waiting threads do not incorrectly assume that the thread has finished if they experience spurious wakeups.

 This typically requires that the condition being waited for is satisfied while holding the lock on lk, and that this lock is not released and reacquired prior to calling notify_all_at_thread_exit.